ß Is for… What?! Cracking the Code to the German Double S

 der Abreißpunkt (the cut-off point) is pronounced “ab-rye-s-poo-nkt”

-mäßig (moderate) is pronounced “may-s-ig”
+ßig (moderate) is pronounced “may-s-ig”

-How to Differentiate Between “ss” and Eszett (ß)
+When to Use “ss” and Eszett (ß)

-If eszetts make the same sound as the double s structure, how do you know when to use one or the other?
+If eszetts make the same sound as the double “s” structure, how do you know when to use one or the other?

 First, it’s important to know that the eszett never appears at the beginning of a word.
 You’ll only find it near the middle or at the end.

 Another hard-and-fast rule about the eszett: it never comes after a short vowel sound.
 For example, the word anschließen (to connect) is grammatically correct when written with an eszett, because the “ie” pairing in anschließen sounds like “ee.”
 However, the noun der Anschluss (connection) isn’t written with an eszett.
-This is because the letter u in der Anschluss sounds like “uh”—a short vowel sound.
+This is because the letter “u” in der Anschluss sounds like “uh”—a short vowel sound.

 You’ll frequently see the eszett after diphthongs.
 A diphthong is a pair of vowels that creates a completely new sound.
 The pairing “ei” is an example.
-Alone, the e would sound like “eh,” and the i would be pronounced “ih.”
+Alone, the “e” would sound like “eh,” and the “i” would be pronounced “ih.”
 Together, however, “ei” is pronounced “aye,” as in “Aye, aye, captain!”
 The word beißen (to bite) is a good example of a diphthong followed by the eszett.

 A lot of being able to differentiate between “ss” and ß will come from practice and exposure.
 The more you see German words written out, the more you’ll begin to memorize which words use which characters.